Jonosenior/codewars/README.md

   Challenge: Given two integers, sum the numbers that comprise the range between them.

   Solution: First, return the range of either a..b or b..a (if a is larger then the latter, otherwise the former).
 Then call #reduce(&:+) on the range.

+## 7-Kyu - Disemvowel Trolls

+  Challenge: Return a given string without its vowels.

+  Solution: #gsub and /[aeiouAEIOU]/.
+Basically, the easiest RegEx of all time.
+Which is nice because I'm quite intimidated and scared of RegEx - so it's good to practice using it on an easy one.

+## 7-Kyu Growth of a Population

+  Challenge: Calculate how many years it will take for a town to reach a certain population, given inputs for starting population, percentage growth rate and net immigration.

+  Notes: This challenge is waaay harder than other 7-Kyu challenges.
+I was stupidly stuck on a single failing test case for a long time - I couldn't work out why it would pass every test except one.
+But I wasn't thinking clearly about edge cases - what happens if the population EQUALS (not exceeds) the given population threshold.
+So to pass the test I needed to change "sum > p" to "sum >= p".
+A very basic oversight, but good to keep in mind for the future.